This page contains a condensed version of Larry’s trip report. Check out the full version at this link: Larry Prescott Big Boy Trip Report.

 Total Miles: 12.58

-Access the peak from ID-28 by taking the Pass Creek Road turn-off just south of Lone Pine on Highway 28.
+Access the peak by taking Pass Creek Road turnoff just south of Lone Pine on ID-.
 The road is marked by a small “Pass Creek” sign.
-The Pass Creek Road is usually in good shape and ends at a small campground.
-The Pass Creek Trail begins here and heads south giving access to the many canyons leading to the Lemhi Crest.
-The GPS tract below indicates in red the Pass Creek Road from the highway to the campground.
-The green and yellow mark the route we made.
+Pass Creek Road is usually in good shape and ends at a small camping area.
+Pass Creek Trail begins here and heads south giving access to the many canyons leading to the Lemhi Crest.
+The GPS track below indicates in red the driving route on Pass Creek Road from the highway to the camping area.
+The green and yellow mark the climbing route we took.

-Initially, we thought that we would climb the southeast face shown in the above photo.
-We would ascend up the snow filled gully and through the notch in the cliff band and then traverse east through the snow to the ridge above.
+Initially, we thought that we would climb the Southeast Face shown in the above photo.
+We would ascend up the snow-filled gully and through the notch in the cliff band and then traverse east through snow to the ridge above.
 After dropping down to the valley floor, we thought better.
 There was just enough snow to make the rocks extremely slippery.
 We decided that we would avoid a precarious traverse across a steep slippery slope ending in cliffs.
-Instead, James A. proposed that we head due north to make the main east ridge.
-Once on the ridge we could follow it to the summit.
-This east ridge was Diamondesque and promised some fun climbing.
+Instead, James A. proposed that we head due north to reach the main East Ridge.
+Once on the ridge, we could follow it to the summit.
+This East Ridge was Diamondesque and promised some fun climbing.

-The ridge was a steady ascent of class 3 climbing.
-There were plenty of ledges to traverse to find routes with plenty of good foot and hand holds.
+The ridge was steady Class 3 climbing.
+There were plenty of ledges to traverse to find routes with lots of good footholds and handholds.
 We were super glad to have taken this route.
-It provided the needed variety to make the climb interesting and just a bit challenging.
+It provided the needed variety to make the climb interesting and was just a bit challenging.

-During an August climb of The Riddler, I had studied the north approaches to Big Boy and I knew we could drop off the summit into the canyon to the north.
+During an August climb of The Riddler, I had studied the north approaches to Big Boy Peak and I knew that we could drop off the summit into the canyon to the north.
 However, the slope was snowy and icy.
-After a slow careful descent and a couple of butt slides we came to a gully of snow that was deep enough to dig a good heel into.
+After a slow, careful descent and a couple of butt slides, we came to a gully of snow that was deep enough to dig a good heel into.
 Amazing how much such a find becomes so welcomed.
 It was then an easy stair step to the bottom.